What you are doing for the drought in NSW

 “Anglican Aid has been overwhelmed by the generosity of God’s people across Australia,” Mr Ozols says.
 “There has been no meaningful rainfall in the drought-stricken areas since the appeal commenced in September 2018, so ongoing support will be needed.

-There has been no meaningful painful since September 2018
+There has been no meaningful rainfall since September 2018

 “It has been great to get to know regional Anglican churches, some struggling themselves, displaying generosity and bringing hope – not just with money but pastoral hearts of care and love.
 This is the church fulfilling Jesus’ words in Matthew 25: supporting those in need.”